Q- Can a Foreigner actually own property in the Bay Islands?

 Q- What is internet like on the island & can I call Internationally at a reasonable price?

 A- There are several internet providers on the island.
-The newest versions are USB ‘sticks’ that you can plug into your laptop or computer.
-Speeds run from a low of about 100 KBPS to 1 GB+.
-VOIP phones with U.S. numbers are widely used on the island with providers like ‘Magicjack’, ‘Packet 8’ and Vonage where calls are not individually charged but are a monthly fee running from less than $3.00 per month to $35.00 U.S. per month.
-Overall calling to the U.S. or Canada overall bills are less than what most people pay utilizing their regular carriers in north America.
+The newest versions is fiber optic and many areas on the island have the ability to connect.
+Speeds run from a low of about 100 KBPS to 5+GB+.
+VOIP phones with U.S. numbers are widely used on the island with providers like ‘Magicjack’, ‘Packet 8’ and ‘Vonage’ where calls are not individually charged but are a monthly fee running from less than $3.00 per month to $35.00 U.S. per month.
+Overall calling to the U.S. or Canada, overall bills, are less than what most people pay utilizing their regular carriers in north America.